-"It's a cold place and they say it gets colder," chimed Smash Mouth singer Steve Harwell in his 1999 mega-hit.
+"It's a cool place, and they say it gets colder," chimed Smash Mouth singer Steve Harwell in his 1999 mega-hit.
 For Harwell, those wise, infectious words remain an ultimate truth.
-Ever since "All Star" became the song that launched a thousand memes, the singer has been plagued with health problems, ill-advised social media posts and constantly having his work discredited by just about everyone on the Internet.
-He has been so tortured that, at one point, he even threatened audience members and stormed off stage.
-Is it really so bad that he sold his soul to Shrek?
-Is Shrek not love?
-Is Shrek not life?
+Ever since "All Star" became the song that launched a thousand memes, the singer has dealt with health problems, ill-advised social media posts and constantly assaults on his work by just about everyone on the internet.
+The pressure has been so intense that, at one point, he even yelled at audience members and stormed off stage.

-Memes aside, Steve Harwell's career is not ogre yet.
-As the band flies past their 20th anniversary with multi-platinum records proudly tucked under their belts, Smash Mouth are as great as they ever were.
+Memes aside, Steve Harwell's career is not over just yet.
+As the band surpasses their 20th anniversary with multi-platinum records to their credit, Smash Mouth is as great as it ever was.
 The band still sells out shows and has actually seen an increase in record sales thanks to a Geico ad.
-But being the butt of thousands of Internet jokes really does take a toll - especially if you're the kind of person who takes his work a little too seriously (which is increasingly difficult if you happen to create the soundtrack to a film where Eddie Murphy voices a donkey).
+But being the punchline of thousands of internet jokes really does take a toll - especially if you're the kind of person who takes his work seriously.
+Here's what Harwell's been up to since "All Star."

 He Sang The Most Inescapable Cover Of 2001 - And Everyone Missed The Irony

-Shrek, of course, was a massive hit, and the sheer number of times people were forced to hear Smash Mouth's cover during trailers and previews for the four films led the outfit to be dubbed "The Shrek Band."
-It certainly didn't help that Shrek was a harbinger of off-color (or green-tinged) memes that permeated through the dark underbelly of 4Chan into mainstream culture.
+Shrek, of course, was a massive hit, and the sheer number of times people heard Smash Mouth's cover led to notoriety as "The Shrek Band."
+It certainly didn't help that Shrek was a harbinger of off-color (or green-tinged) memes that permeated mainstream culture.

-There's A Running Theory That Steve Harwell Is Actually A Member Of Insane Clown Posse
+There's A Running Theory Steve Harwell Is Actually A Member Of Insane Clown Posse

 Smash Mouth: "Somebody once told me the world was gonna roll me; I ain't the sharpest tool in the shed."